agranlund/raven/hw/raven/a0/README.md

 # Raven060 Rev.A0
+Atari clone computer based on Motorola 68060

 (c)2024 Anders Granlund

-This source describes Open Hardware and is licensed under the CERN-OHLW v2.
+#####This source describes Open Hardware and is licensed under the CERN-OHLW v2.

+Disclaimer: I am not an electrical engineer.
+This is a hobbyist project and is provided as-is and for free with no guarantees or promise of support.